donaldmusgrove/thesis/chapter3/README.md

 ##Required packages

-The R and C++ code contained herein include several functions for implementing the copCS model for areal data as proposed in Musgrove et. al. (2016).
+The R and C++ code contained herein include several functions for implementing the copCS model for areal data as proposed in Chapter 3 of my thesis.
 The C++ code makes use of the Armadillo linear algebra library, avaible via the `RcppArmadillo` R package.
 We also make use of existing graphical packages, including `gRim` and `RBGL`.
 Numerical calculations of Hessian matrices and gradient vectors are carried out using the `numDeriv` package.

 ```R
 install.packages(c("gRim", "numDeriv", "RcppArmadillo"))